janellybautista/Financial-Statement-Analysis-Agent/README.md

 Total current liabilities
 Retained earnings

-The parser searches for these labels and extracts the matching financial values.

-Example file names:

-company_a_2024_01.pdf
-company_b_2024_02.xlsx

-## KPIs Calculated

-The pipeline calculates the following financial KPIs:

-Total revenue = service_revenue + sales_revenue

-Profit margin = net_income / total_revenue

-Operating expense ratio = operating_expenses / total_revenue

-Current ratio = current_assets / liabilities

-Asset-to-liability ratio = total_assets / liabilities

-## SQL Analysis

-The pipeline stores the cleaned financial data in a SQLite database called:

-output/financial_analysis.db

-It also runs SQL queries to generate outputs such as:

-- all financial records
-- SQL-calculated KPIs
-- highest profit margin
-- strongest liquidity
-- largest total assets
-- revenue by company
-- revenue by reporting period
-- average profit margin by company

-## Output Files

-After running the pipeline, outputs are saved in the `output/` folder.

-Main output files include:

-financial_data_with_kpis.csv
-financial_analysis.db
-all_records.csv
-sql_calculated_kpis.csv
-highest_profit_margin.csv
-strongest_liquidity.csv
-largest_total_assets.csv
-revenue_by_company.csv
-revenue_by_period.csv
-average_profit_margin_by_company.csv
-total_revenue_by_company.png
-profit_margin_by_company.png
-total_revenue_by_period.png

-The main cleaned dataset for Power BI is:

-output/financial_data_with_kpis.csv

-## Power BI Use

-The file `financial_data_with_kpis.csv` can be imported into Power BI to create a dashboard with:

-- KPI cards for total revenue, net income, profit margin, current ratio, and asset-to-liability ratio
-- bar charts comparing revenue by company
-- bar charts comparing profit margin by company
-- period-based revenue trends
-- tables showing financial records and calculated KPIs
-- slicers for company, year, month, period, and source type

-## How to Run the Project

-### 1. Install required packages
+The parser searches for these labels and extracts the matching values.

+# Why CSV, Excel, and PDF Inputs Look Different

+The input instructions are different because each file type stores data differently.

+CSV files are usually already structured, so the pipeline reads columns directly.

+Excel files may have multiple sheets, blank rows, or messy formatting, so the pipeline converts the sheet into text and searches for financial labels.

+PDF files are usually the messiest, so the pipeline extracts text and searches for financial labels.

+Even though the input formats are different, the final goal is the same:

+turn financial files into one clean dataset for analysis.

+# KPIs Calculated

+The pipeline calculates:

+- Total revenue
+- Profit margin
+- Operating expense ratio
+- Current ratio
+- Asset-to-liability ratio

+Formulas:

+total_revenue = service_revenue + sales_revenue

+profit_margin = net_income / total_revenue

+operating_expense_ratio = operating_expenses / total_revenue

+current_ratio = current_assets / liabilities

+asset_to_liability_ratio = total_assets / liabilities

+# Setup Instructions

+Before running the project, install the required packages:

 pip install pandas matplotlib pdfplumber openpyxl

-### 2. Add input files
+# How to Run

-Create or open the `input_files/` folder and place your PDF, Excel, or CSV files inside it.
+1. Put your PDF, Excel, or CSV files inside the `input_files/` folder.

-Example:

-input_files/
-├── company_a_2024_01.csv
-├── company_b_2024_01.xlsx
-└── company_c_2024_01.pdf

-### 3. Run the pipeline
+2. Run the script:

 python3 financial_pipeline.py

-If your system uses `python` instead of `python3`, run:
+If your computer uses `python` instead of `python3`, run:

 python financial_pipeline.py

-### 4. Check the output folder

-After the script runs, open the `output/` folder to view the generated files.

-## Example Workflow

-1. User places financial files in `input_files/`
-2. Python reads PDF, Excel, or CSV files
-3. The pipeline extracts financial values
-4. Data is cleaned and organized into a structured table
-5. KPIs are calculated with pandas
-6. Data is saved to SQLite
-7. SQL queries calculate and rank financial metrics
-8. CSV files are exported for Power BI
-9. Power BI dashboard visualizes the final results

-## Privacy Note

-Do not upload private or confidential financial statements to a public GitHub repository.

-For portfolio or demo use, use:

-- synthetic financial data
-- public financial reports
-- anonymized sample files

-This repository should not include private school, company, vendor, employee, donor, or student financial information.

-## Future Improvements

-Possible future upgrades include:

-- adding more flexible parsing rules for different financial statement formats
-- supporting scanned PDFs with OCR or document parsing tools
-- adding automated data validation checks
-- building a full Power BI dashboard
-- adding LLM-generated summaries from already-computed KPI results
-- creating a Streamlit app for uploading files and viewing results interactively

-## Project Purpose
+# Output

+The pipeline creates an `output/` folder with:

+- `financial_data_with_kpis.csv`
+- `financial_analysis.db`
+- `all_records.csv`
+- `sql_calculated_kpis.csv`
+- `highest_profit_margin.csv`
+- `strongest_liquidity.csv`
+- `largest_total_assets.csv`
+- `revenue_by_company.csv`
+- `revenue_by_period.csv`
+- `average_profit_margin_by_company.csv`
+- chart images

+The main file for Power BI is:

+output/financial_data_with_kpis.csv

+# Power BI Dashboard

+Use `financial_data_with_kpis.csv` in Power BI to create:

+- KPI cards
+- revenue charts
+- profit margin charts
+- company comparisons
+- period trends
+- financial summary tables

+# Privacy Note

+Do not upload private financial statements to a public GitHub repository.

+For portfolio use, use public reports, anonymized files, or synthetic sample data.

+# Future Improvements

+Possible future upgrades:

+- Add more flexible financial label matching
+- Add support for scanned PDFs or OCR
+- Add data validation checks
+- Add optional AI-generated summaries from already-computed KPI results
+- Add a Streamlit app for uploading files
+- Build a full Power BI dashboard

+# Project Purpose

 I built this project to connect my quantitative research background with business data analysis.
-The project practices common data analyst tasks: cleaning messy financial data, organizing records in a database, calculating KPIs, writing SQL queries, and preparing outputs for dashboard reporting.
+It practices common data analyst tasks: cleaning messy data, storing records in a database, calculating KPIs, writing SQL queries, and preparing outputs for dashboard reporting.